Hellboy (franchise): Hellboy II: The Golden Army (2008)

+First reboot

 Hellboy (2019)

 In May 2017, Mignola announced Millennium Media's plans for an R-rated reboot, at the time titled Hellboy: Rise of the Blood Queen, with David Harbour as the titular character and Neil Marshall directing from a script by Andrew Cosby, Christopher Golden and Mignola.
 The film draws inspiration from Darkness Calls, The Wild Hunt, The Storm and the Fury, and Hellboy in Mexico.
 The film, later retitled as Hellboy, was released on April 12, 2019, to negative reviews.
 It grossed $55.1 million against a $50 million production budget, with several media outlets declaring it a box office bomb.
 In 2022, Marshall decried the film, calling it the "worst professional experience" of his life due to creative control being taken from him by the producers and that the script was not salvageable, concluding that "there's nothing of me in that movie."

+Second reboot

 Hellboy: The Crooked Man (2024)

 In February 2023, Millennium Media announced plans for another reboot titled Hellboy: The Crooked Man, the first in a potential series of films.
 Brian Taylor directed from a script by Mignola and Golden, based on the 2008 comic of the same name, with Jack Kesy as Hellboy.
 The film was released direct-to-VOD in the United States on October 8, 2024.